haijunsu/haijunsu.github.io/_lintcodes/binary-tree-path-sum.md

 * Inorder Traversal
 * Preorder Traversal
 * Postorder Traversal
-None of them can be used for this question.

 **Path definition:** root to leaf
 **Accepted path:** Summary all node values in the path equals the given number